-A person who is subject to a supervision order is classified as either a forensic patient under the Mental Health Act 2014 (Vic) (‘MHA 2014’), or as a forensic resident under the Disability Act 2006 (Vic) (‘Disability Act’) (see ‘Intellectual disability’, below).
+A person who is subject to a custodial supervision order and who is detained in custody in a designated mental health service is classified as a forensic patient under the Mental Health Act 2014 (Vic) (‘MHA 2014’).
+Or – if they are detained in a residential treatment facility – they are classified as a forensic resident under the Disability Act 2006 (Vic) (‘Disability Act’) (see ‘Intellectual disability’ in ‘Sentencing people with disability‘).

 Variation and revocation of supervision orders

 Under the CMIUT Act, a person who is subject to a supervision order can apply to the court to have the order varied or revoked (i.e. cancelled).
-In considering an application, the court must be satisfied that ‘the safety of the person subject to the order or members of the public A document that sets out what a person wants to happen to their money and other property after they die. not be seriously endangered’.
-This test is viewed conservatively, yet is open to challenge by applying section 12 of the Charter (the right to freedom of movement).
-Each supervision order must be reviewed by a court after a defined nominal term (e.g. 25 years in the case of murder), although a person may apply earlier to the court to have their supervision order varied or revoked.
+In considering an application, the court must be satisfied that ‘the safety of the person subject to the order or members of the public will not be seriously endangered’.

 A person on a custodial supervision order is entitled to apply for leave.
-The CMIUT Act (pt 7 div 1) sets out procedures for the A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. and the granting of leave to forensic patients and forensic residents.
+The CMIUT Act (Part 7) sets out procedures for the release and the granting of leave to forensic patients and forensic residents.
 There are four kinds of leave available.

 1 Special leave

 In making a decision about special leave, the psychiatrist must consider whether the safety of members of the public will be seriously endangered.
-If refused, a person can The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. to the Forensic Leave Panel, (established at s 59 CMIUT Act), which is made up of the Chief Psychiatrist or their (1) A person put forward as a candidate for an elected position.
-(2) A person chosen to act on behalf of someone else.
-See also agent., an experienced forensic psychiatrist and a community member, and is headed by a Supreme or County Court judge.
+If refused, a person can appeal to the Forensic Leave Panel (established under Part 7 Division 2 of the CMIUT Act), which is made up of the Chief Psychiatrist or their nominee, an experienced forensic psychiatrist and a community member, and is headed by a Supreme or County Court judge.

 2 On-ground leave

-On-ground leave allows a A person detained in a mental hospital or institution after being found unfit to stand trial, or found not guilty because of mental illness or intellectual disability. to be absent from the place of Lawful control over a person which prevents them leaving.
-A person under arrest is in police custody and is not free to go.
-A person in prison is serving a custodial sentence that keeps them confined to the prison grounds. while remaining within the surrounds.
-‘The surrounds’ is ‘an area surrounding or adjacent to an approved mental health Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. or a residential service to be the surrounds in relation to that approved mental health service or residential service’ (s 52(2) CMIUT Act).
+On-ground leave allows a forensic patient or resident to be absent from the place of custody while remaining within the surrounds.
+‘The surrounds’ is ‘an area surrounding or adjacent to an approved mental health service or a residential service to be the surrounds in relation to that approved mental health service or residential service’ (s 52(2) CMIUT Act).
 If refused, a person can appeal to the Forensic Leave Panel.

 3 Limited off-ground leave